DanialNabiyan/Emqx-cluster/static cluster/README.md

 ```bash
 systemctl restart emqx.service
 ```
+After all nodes are started, the cluster will be automatically established.

-After that run this command to see cluster status
+run this command to see cluster status

 ```bash
 emqx_ctl cluster status